jonathanG29/jonathanG29/README.md

 *   🌍  I'm based in Colombia
 *   🖥️  See my portfolio at [here](working)
 *   🚀  I'm not working, but I'm learning
-*   🧠  I'm learning Angular.js
+*   🧠  I'm learning Angular.js, java, .net, react
+*

 ## Technologies 💻